Ex-rebel frontrunner in Colombian vote, could shake US ties

-BOGOTA, Colombia (AP) — Last year, Fabian Espinel helped organize roadblocks where young people protested against police violence and government plans to increase taxes on lower income Colombians.

-Now, as Colombia heads into its presidential election Sunday, Espinel walks the streets of working class sectors in Bogota handing out flyers for front-running candidate Gustavo Petro and helps paint murals in support of the leftist politician.
+BOGOTA, Colombia (AP) — Fabian Espinel last year helped organize concerts in the streets of Bogotá, as young people protested against police violence and government plans to increase taxes on lower income Colombians.
+Now, as his country heads into its presidential election Sunday, he walks the streets of the capital’s working-class sectors handing out flyers and painting murals in support of Gustavo Petro, the front-runner candidate who could become Colombia’s first leftist head of state.

-“Young people in this country are stuck,” said Espinel, who lost his job as an event planner during the pandemic and received no compensation from his company.
-“We hope Petro can change that.
-We need an economic model that is different than the one that has been failing us for years.”
+“Young people in this country are stuck.
+We hope Petro can change that.” said Espinel, who lost his job as an event planner during the pandemic and received no compensation from his company.
+“We need an economic model that is different than the one that has been failing us for years.”

 Colombians will pick from six candidates in a ballot being held amid a generalized feeling the country is heading in the wrong direction.
-The latest opinion polls suggest Petro could get 40% of the votes, with a 15-point lead over his closest rival.
-But the senator needs 50% to avoid a run-off election in June against the second place finisher.
+The latest opinion polls suggest Petro, a former rebel, could get 40% of the votes, with a 15-point lead over his closest rival.
+But the senator needs 50% to avoid a runoff election in June against the second-place finisher.

+Should Petro win outright Sunday or the possible runoff contest next month, the leftist anti-establishment candidate would usher in a new era of presidential politics in Colombia.
+The country has always been governed by conservatives or moderates while the left was sidelined due to its perceived association with the nation’s armed conflict.

+“The left has been quite marginalized due to the weight of the armed conflict in Colombia, to the very recent existence of a guerrilla that claimed to be leftist like the FARC,” Yann Basset, a political analyst and professor at the Universidad del Rosario, said referring to the Revolutionary Armed Forces of Colombia.
+“The change occurs with the peace agreement, which lifts this mortgage for the left a little and promotes a different agenda with social issues suspended by the conflict.”

 His main rival through most of the campaign has been Federico Gutierrez, a former mayor of Medellin who is backed by most of Colombia’s traditional parties and is running on a pro-business, economic growth platform.